Rio Ferdinand Took Alcohol To Suppress His Guilt Over Wife’s Death

 Moving on and looking forward

 Speaking to Radio Times, Rio Ferdinand said that the painful aftermath he suffered changed him into a better dad to his children.
 He gets to know them more as he spends time with them.
-Although the loss of his better half was devastating to the rest of the family, Ferdinand revealed that he grieves together with his children and planned activities that would help them remember her in a good way.
+Although the loss of his better half was devastating to the rest of the family, Ferdinand revealed that he grieves together with his children and plans activities that would help them remember her in a good way.

 One of their favorite pastimes is filling the memory jar—in which a large bottle is gradually filled with memories of their mother using tiny bits of paper.
 The young Tia expressed her likeness for the activity and plans to write about her mom every day.
 At first, though, Rio tells a therapist that he is worried about his two boys who had been silent over their mom’s death.
 But eventually, the footballer admitted that the memory jar had served its purpose and “has changed everything.”

-Golfer Darren Clarke, who also lost his wife to cancer, gave a meaningful advice to fellow single dad Rio, “The best thing you can do for your kids is to let them see you smile now and again.
+Golfer Darren Clarke, who also lost his wife to cancer, gave meaningful advice to fellow single dad Rio.

+“The best thing you can do for your kids is to let them see you smile now and again.
 That will transfer to them like you won’t believe.”

 #worldbookday my little ones have gone for it this morning!!
 The make up was on point too!!